friendxship/friendxship/README.md

 - 👻 consistently wants to learn programming (game dev, wanna make a light word processor like og writemoneky etc) but rides the struggle bus
 - 🔥 Overwatch team manager for a tier 1 pc team
 - ⭐ works customer service and such by day
+- 👺 you can email me @ memento@etro.rip

 <!--
 **friendxship/friendxship** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.